remance/Masendor/Readme.md

 ![alt text](https://github.com/remance/Masendor/blob/master/preview.png?raw=true)

-Historical battle simulation game made with Pygame.
+Historical wargame simulation made with Pygame.
 There is no main name for the game but rather the name will be based on major update.
 The current code structure and documentation follows no standard guideline whatsoever, so read and confuse at your own risk (until end of ver 0.5).

 To start testing the game run main.py or main.exe if you use the release version.